 Through facilitated discussions, participants will propose cross-sector initiatives to stimulate the necessary actions to promote change and lasting success for MSI students.
 Join us for a day of inspiring and informative conversations on Minority Serving Institutions and their role in producing talent to fulfill the needs of the nation’s current and future STEM workforce.

-For more information, please visit the registration page or view the agenda.
+For more information, please view the agenda.

 Meetings and Events